Using Modules in Templates

 label

-| String | Defines the internal title of the module in the content editor.
+| String | The name of the module displayed in the content editor.
 This parameter can also be used to give users additional instructions. | |

 overrideable

-| Boolean | Controls whether or not the module can be edited in the content editor.
-This parameter is the equivalent of using the lock module feature in the Template Builder UI. |
+| Boolean | Controls whether or not the module can be edited in the content editor, equivalent to the Prevent editing in content editors setting in the design manager. |

 True